Duke-NUS-HPC/docs/ssh-with-keypairs.md

 Login to the HPC clsuter via web dashboard (https://172.25.138.10:1111/pun/sys/dashboard).

-From the web dashboard, click on the DUKE-NUS HPC Shell access button.
+From the web dashboard, click on the `DUKE-NUS HPC Shell Access` button.

-In the now opened shell/terminal, type
+In the now-opened shell/terminal, type
 ```
 vim .ssh/authorized_keys
 ```
 In `vim`, type "i", start a new line and paste the contents of the .pub file you just copied using Ctl-v.

-*Do not damage the existing key, and make sure your new key is all on one line.*
+*Do not damage the existing key(s), and make sure your new key is all on one (new) line.*

 After pasting, hit and release the "Esc" key to exit insert mode in `vim`, and then type "ZZ" to save and exit.